 I remember very clearly the first time I had Ro*Tel®.
 I was spending a summer working in Arkansas, and the family I stayed with made the now-(in)famous Velveeta and Ro*Tel dip.
 This was back in the 80s when thick and gooey cheese-coated nachos was all the rage at sporting events and sports bars, and I remember thinking how addictive that dip was.
 Even though I haven’t made the dip in years, I still always have cans of Ro*Tel® Diced Tomatoes & Green Chilies in our pantry because it’s such a great convenience item, especially when chili peppers are out of season.
-I throw it in soups and stews all the time, and it’s perfect for slow cooker recipes, or even spicing up a pot of plain rice.
+I throw it in soups and stews all the time, and it’s perfect for slow cooker recipes such as this chicken and andouille jambalaya, or even spicing up a pot of plain rice.
 When you need tomatoes and chilies, a can of Ro*Tel® is perfect.

 Now there are six different kinds of Ro*Tel® to choose from—Original, Mild, Hot, Chunky, Mexican with Lime and Cilantro, and Chili Fixin’s (missing from the photo below)—so you can pick one to match your dish and heat preference.
 For this jambalaya, I use one can of Original and one can of Mild, but you can mix it up however you like.

 For this jambalaya, I broke out the slow cooker and stirred in the rice during the last 30 minutes of cooking.
 Let it cook on low for most of the day, then stir in the rice and cover, keeping on low for another 10 minutes.
 Then turn the heat back to warm until the rice has absorbed liquid and is fluffy.
 If you like your jambalaya to be more soupy, add another cup or two of chicken stock at the beginning